 Amplitude modulation (LFO2 and LFO3)

 Frequency modulation (LFO3)

 This is a standard analogue ADSR :

-- In GATE “KB” mode, the ADSR can be triggered by the keyboard, but also with the external GATE CV, or by pushing in the joystick switch.
+- KB: ADSR controls the sound amplitude.
+It is triggered by the keyboard, the external GATE CV or by pushing in the joystick switch.

-- In “LFO3” mode, the ADSR is only triggered when the LFO3 is positive.
+- LFO3: ADSR controls the sound amplitude.
+It is triggered when the LFO3 is positive.

-The 3 MIX faders allow independent adjustments of the oscillators amplitude.
+The 3 MIX potentiometers allow independent adjustments of the oscillators amplitude.
 The MIX have 3 options for stereo balance :